fahdi/theme-my-login/readme.txt

 == Description ==

 This plugin themes the WordPress login, registration and forgot password pages according to your current theme.
-It replaces the wp-login.php and profile.php by using a page template from your theme.
+It replaces the wp-login.php file by using a page template from your theme.
 Also includes a widget for sidebar login.

+= Features =
+* Your registration, log in and password recovery pages will all match the rest of your website
+* Includes a customizeable widget to login anywhere from your blog
+* Redirect users upon log in based on their role
+* Customize titles and messages for the registration, log in and password recovery forms
+* Show gravatar to users who are logged in
+* Assign custom links to users who are logged in based on their role
+* Customize user emails for registration and/or password recovery

 == Installation ==